DuckyMomo20012/docker-flexisip/README.md

 - I can't access the account manager web page

+  - Make sure you update the IP address in the `.env.flexiapi` and `flexisip.conf` files as mentioned in the [Update base ip address](#update-base-ip-address) section.

   - Make sure you have setup the flexisip-account-manager server as mentioned in the [Setup the Flexisip Account Manager server](#setup-the-flexisip-account-manager-server) section.